You’re Not Broken If You’re Asymmetrical. You’re Normal.

 Dare I say: This is a rare moment where “we are, indeed, all special snowflakes.”

-During our Complete Shoulder & Hip Blueprint, Dean and I try to reiterate to attendees that asymmetries are normal and that, often, we’re doing a disservice to our clients and athletes by forcing them all into a standard, one-size-fits-all way of doing things.
+During our Complete Shoulder & Hip Blueprint (dates are in the works for a return in early 2022!), Dean Somerset and I try to reiterate to attendees that asymmetries are normal and that, often, we’re doing a disservice to our clients and athletes by forcing them all into a standard, one-size-fits-all way of doing things.

 - Pelvic structures differ person to person.